 If you have a good musical ear, you can remake yourself a song in 8-bit style.
 But the currently fastest way is getting the song in MIDI format and modifying it with a program that allows you to change their instruments, and that has instruments that imitate the chiptune style.

-In this section, you will find some original compositions of chiptune music.
-They are designed to be used on video games, prepared to be played in a loop and in a more optimal format.
-However, you can also use this music for any type of multimedia project, not necessarily a video game.
+In this section, you will find some original compositions of chiptune music, totally royalty free.
+They are designed to be used in video games, prepared to be played in a loop and in a more optimal format.
+However, you can also use this music in any type of multimedia project, not necessarily a video game.

 The Creative Commons license of these songs allows any modification, so you can adapt it to your needs, and even mix it and create new songs.
 Just remember to include me in the credits, the original author, Patrick de Arteaga.
 You can do it simply by adding a link to this site.